Oriental Shorthair: Health

-Oriental cats show low seroprevalence of Feline Coronavirus Antibodies.

-Oriental Shorthair cats have a lower incidence of being overweight when neutered.

 History and recognition

 According to the CFA, "Orientals represent a diverse group of cats that have their foundation in the Siamese breed."
 The Siamese, in both pointed and solid colors, was imported to the UK from Siam (today, Thailand) in the later half of the 1800s, and from there spread widely, becoming one of the most popular breeds.
 The gene that causes the color to be restricted to the points is a recessive gene; therefore, the general population of the cats of Siam were largely self-colored (solid).
 When the cats from Siam were bred, the pointed cats were eventually registered as Siamese, while the others were referred to as "non-blue eyed Siamese" or "foreign shorthair".
 Other breeds that were developed from the landrace cats of Thailand include the Havana Brown (which some breed registries classify as simply an Oriental Shorthair variant) and the Korat.

 The Oriental Shorthair was accepted as an actual breed for championship competition in the US-headquartered CFA in 1977.
 In 1985, the CFA recognized the bicolor variant.
 Two decades later, the breed was finally recognized by the UK-based Governing Council of the Cat Fancy (GCCF) in 1997, but with some differences from CFA on coat conformation.
 GCCF publishes separate breed registration policies for a number of specific-coat Oriental Shorthair variants today.
 The Germany-based World Cat Federation (WCF) recognizes the breed, but with color requirements that are comparatively unrestrictive in some way, but notably opposed to white ("All colours and patterns without white and without points are recognized.")

 In the Cat Fanciers' Association (CFA), some of the point-colored offspring from Oriental Shorthair parents are considered "any other variety" (AOV), but depending on the pedigree, some may compete as Colorpoints.
 In The International Cat Association (TICA) and many other cat fancier and breeder associations, these cats are considered to be, and compete as, Siamese, when recognized at all.